 We welcome any voluntary help that parents feel they can give during the school day.
 Please see the class teachers or come to the office.
 We have several parents, who come in to hear readers, check reading records or just help generally in the class.

-We hold a ‘Meet the Teacher’ evening at the beginning of the year for parents to familiarise themselves with the new classroom and teacher.
-Later in the year, we hold another meeting to discuss your child’s progress.
-There is a formal written report in July and if you wish to discuss the report in more detail, please arrange to meet with the teacher.
+We hold ‘Meet the Teacher’ events and open classrooms for parents to familiarise themselves with the new classroom and teacher.
+Twice each year, we hold more formal Parent-Teacher Consultations to discuss your child’s progress.
+There is a formal written report in July however our team are always on hand so please do not hesitate to speak to one of us.

-We have a positive approach to behaviour management which encourages children to be self-disciplined and to make the right choices.
+We have a positive restorative approach to behaviour management which encourages children to be self-disciplined and to make the right choices.
 Good behaviour is rewarded and there are consequences for inappropriate behaviour.
-Generally behaviour throughout the school is good because we have consistency and an agreed set of procedures followed by everyone.
+Behaviour is consistently throughout the school is good because we have consistency and an agreed culture and ethos agreed by all stakeholders.

-Anyone who has a concern should contact either their child’s Class Teacher or the Key Stage Lead in the first instance.
+If you have a concern, please do not hesitate to contact either your child’s Class Teacher or the Key Stage Lead in the first instance.

-If the matter cannot be resolved in this way the school has a set of procedures in place to ensure that your concern is heard.
-Please ask the school office for a copy of the procedure.
+If the matter cannot be resolved in this way the school, speak to a member of the Leadership Team.
+If you feel at any time that a concern has not then been followed up, we have a clear set of procedures, available from the school office, in place to ensure that your concern is heard.